twbs/blog/src/content/posts/2022/using-bootstrap-css-vars.md

 [Bootstrap v5.2.0-beta1](/2022/05/13/bootstrap-5-2-0-beta/) added a slew of CSS custom properties, or CSS variables, across the `:root` level and all our core components.
 Here's a quick look at how you can utilize them in your projects.

-With CSS variables, you can now customize Bootstrap easier than ever, and without the need for a CSS preprocessor if you want.
-Of course all the power of Sass is still there behind the scenes, but with CSS variables, we get a ton of power for the future.
-We can use and compose new values, replace styles globally without recompiling, set fallback values, setup new color modes, and more.
+With CSS variables, you can now customize Bootstrap easier than ever, and without the need for a CSS preprocessor.
+All the power of Sass is still there behind the scenes, but CSS variables adds a ton of power for the future.
+Use and compose new values, updates styles globally without recompiling, set fallback values, setup new color modes, and more.

 Let's dig in.